Publications

 Federation member Florida Postal History Society publishes the Florida Postal History Journal offering widely diverse, substantive articles reflecting original research and presentations of unique postal artifacts, many from the authors’ collections.
 Articles are supported with not only postal artifacts but with photographs and images of people, maps, monuments, drawings, buildings, etc., that complement the text with considerable value.

-The Federation is pleased to announce that the Florida Postal History Journal was awarded a Large Vermeil in 2022 at the literature competitions for both the APS Great American Stamp
+awarded a Large Vermeil in 2022 at the literature competitions for both the APS Great American Stamp Show and CHICAGOPEX.

-For more information about the Florida Postal History Journal, please contact the editor at jedit@fphsonline.com.
+For more information about the Florida Postal History Journal, please contact the editor at [email protected].